Slow Cooker Swedish Meatballs

 The meatballs themselves were great and the sauce was still delicious.

-I like to keep my sides simple as a blank slate to soak up all of that gravy — these Cream Cheese Mashed Potatoes are the perfect complement, but plain boiled egg noodles work just as well!
+I like to keep my sides simple as a blank slate to soak up all of that gravy – these Cream Cheese Mashed Potatoes or Garlic Mashed Potatoes are the perfect compliment, but plain buttered noodles work just as well!

-Add something green — a salad, some steamed broccoli, green beans or asparagus — and you’re good to go!
+Add something green – a salad, some Air Fryer Broccoli, Roasted Green Beans or Cheesy Baked Asparagus – and you’re good to go!

 ashley avatar